babsingh/IronDevHackathon_J9/README.md

 4) Go to the root of the express app: "cd $GIT_WORKSPACE/server"

-5) Start the express app: "npm start"
+5) Start the express app: "npm start" or "gulp"

-6) In the browser, load the app: "localhost:3000/"
+6) In the browser, load the app: "localhost:8080/"
-- Change port (=3000) by editing bin/www
+- Change port (=8080) by editing bin/www

 ### Instructions on starting the ionic app ("sudo" may be needed on Mac):